 My blackberry bushes thriving and growing so tall and the vines growing so long!

-I always look at the USDA Plant Hardiness Zone Map to see if the plants I want to buy will grow in my location.
-The soil has to have good drainage.
+I always look at the USDA Plant Hardiness Zone Map to see if the blackberry plants I want to buy will grow in my location.
+The soil has to have good drainage for your blackberry bushes to thrive.
 The soil is important but blackberry bush plants are adaptable and hearty.
 You will just want to avoid soil that has a lot of clay.
 If it does you can add peat moss to loosen the clay for better drainage.

 Near a fence is always a good spot to plant your blackberry bush.

-A blackberry bush must have full sun.
-I chose the spot close to my fence on the advice of my master gardener friend.
-She says that the vines love to crawl up the fence.
+A blackberry shrub must have full sun.
+I chose the spot close to my fence with full sun on the advice of my master gardener friend.
+She says that the vines of blackberry plants love to crawl up the fence.
 Blackberry bushes spread out so you are going to need some space for them to thrive.
-I have a trailing thornless blackberry bush.
+I have a trailing thornless blackberry shrub.
 There are different varieties of blackberries.
 They can be trailing, semi-trailing and erect.
 I prefer the thornless variety because they are so much easier to prune.
 The vines can spread 10-20 feet across.
 My plant spread about 6 feet the first year and about 10 feet the next year and now they have spread about 20 feet.
 They keep on looking for places to go.

 The long vines will work their way past anything.
 The vines grow in any direction but can be led in the direction that you would like them to go.
 The problem with the vines is they did not just lay on the fence.